TheEconomist/graphic-detail-data/data/2018-10-27_chinese-century/README.md

     ## 5  1481 ZMB    2025        0.0561   -15      30    0.837  0.483 -0.259
     ## 6  1482 ZWE    2025        0.0279   -19      29    0.827  0.458 -0.326

-And then calcaulte the weighted average of our Cartesian coorindates.
+And then calculate the weighted average of our Cartesian coorindates.

 ``` r
 eco.centre <- DATA %>%